Fiber to the premises in the United States

-Fiber to the premises in the United States are primarily covered by Google Fiber, Verizon, and Lightower.
+Fiber to the premises (FTTP) in the United States is provided on a limited geographical basis by Google Fiber, Verizon, Lightower, and a number of smaller Internet Service Providers.

 By company

 Open-access networks

 Several carriers, municipalities, and planned communities across America are deploying their own fiber networks.
 Open Access Networks differ from incumbent models by being horizontally integrated, which allows for multiple service providers to operate on one network and promotes market competition.
 Among them is the City of Burlington, Vermont "Burlington Telecom" and Lafayette, Louisiana.

 The city of San Francisco, California has released a feasibility study for government and public broadband via fiber optics.
 This was the result of San Francisco supervisors' vote to adopt a resolution to encourage certain city departments to consider installing FTTP for use primarily in city operations.
 This then evolved into the fiber feasibility study which also includes "services to businesses and residents."
 The study estimated build-out costs of $564 million.
 It has been released as a draft in order for members of the public to provide comments and input.

 Service providers using Active FTTP technologies include YRT2 Inc.; PAXIO Inc.; SureWest; iProvo; Grant County, Washington; UTOPIA; CDE Lighband, Clarksville, TN and Broadweave Networks.
 Service providers using passive optical networks include Verizon (FiOS), AT&T (U-verse), and several greenfield development networks.

 There is also another FTTH provider UTOPIA, based in Salt Lake County, Utah, which currently services 11 cities.
 This municipal fiber network is an open network to many local ISPs, including Xmission, Sumo, and Veracity, and other service providers who have bought onto the network.
 The speeds of the network range around 100 Mbit/s to 1 Gbit/s for residential use and 20 Mbit/s to 10 Gbit/s for business use.